Drop/Add/Withdraw Policy

 • A student may withdraw from the course no later than the date on which eighty percent (80%) of the instructional days for the course have elapsed.

-• A course withdrawn from more than one (1) business day after the course begins and before 80 percent (80%) of the instructional days for the course have elapsed will appear on the student’s academic record as a withdraw (W).
+• A course withdrawn from more than one (1) business day after the course begins and before eighty percent (80%) of the instructional days for the course have elapsed will appear on the student’s academic record as a W (Withdrawal).

-• The last day to withdraw for each course can be viewed in the students’ schedule available via eServices, which can be accessed through SpartanNet.
+• The date of the last day to withdraw from a course can be viewed in the students’ schedule, available via eServices, which can be accessed through SpartanNet.

 • It is the student’s responsibility to drop or withdraw from a course.
 When a student does not officially withdraw, they will be issued the earned grade in each course for which they are registered and will be responsible for tuition and fees for those courses.